During placement on site

 Communication with the University

 Communication with University staff can be made via email or telephone at any time during the Professional Experience.
-The university supervisor is the first contact point and you should be proactive in communicating early in the Professional Experience.
-Your university supervisor details will be made available prior to your Professional Experience placement.
+The university partner is the first contact point and you should be proactive in communicating early in the Professional Experience.
+Your university partner details will be made available prior to your Professional Experience placement.

-In situations where difficulties arise or you have been identified as being at risk of failing Professional Experience, the university supervisor must be contacted.
-If you are unable to communicate with your university supervisor, contact your unit coordinator.
+In situations where difficulties arise or you have been identified as being at risk of failing Professional Experience, the university partner must be contacted.
+If you are unable to communicate with your university partner, contact your unit coordinator.

 Communication with your placement site